yangxuan74/Docs/source/core/userguide/project/cmd_init.rst

 Initialize PlatformIO project for the specified IDE which can be imported later via "Import Project" functionality.

-A list with supported IDE is available within ``pio project init --help`` command.
-Also, please take a look at :ref:`ide` page.

 .. option::
     -e, --environment